microsoft/genaiscript/packages/vscode/README.md

 #### outputFolder

-You can specify an output folder using `outputFolder`.
+You can specify an output folder using `outputFolder` in the script.

 ```js
 gptool({